realrajaryan/container/README.md

 You need a Mac with Apple silicon to run `container`.
 To build it, see the [BUILDING](./BUILDING.md) document.

 `container` is supported on macOS 26, since it takes advantage of new features and enhancements to virtualization and networking in this release.
-We do not support older versions of macOS and the `container` maintainers typically will not address issues that cannot be reproduced on the latest macOS 26 beta.
+We do not support older versions of macOS and the `container` maintainers typically will not address issues that cannot be reproduced on the macOS 26.

 ### Install or upgrade